Gap Inc.: Forth & Towne

 Forth & Towne, the company's fourth traditional retail concept, was launched on August 24, 2005, featuring apparel targeted toward women 35 years and older.
 On February 26, 2007, after an 18-month trial period, it was discontinued.

 The Gap originally targeted the younger generation when it opened, with its name referring to the generation gap of the time.
 It originally sold everything that Levi Strauss & Co made in every style, size, and color, and organized the stock by size.
 The Gap was the first of many shops that carried only Levi's.
 In 1973, Gap started making their own jeans as a way to differentiate themselves from department stores.
 Gap's current marketing works to appeal to a broad demographic of customers, whereas Banana Republic presents a sophisticated image with a self expressing easygoing personality and Old Navy focuses "fun, fashion, and value" for families and younger customers.
 While the company has been criticized for blandness and uniformity in its selling environments, it maintains that it tailors its stores "to appeal to unique markets" by developing multiple formats and designs.
 The domain www.gap.com attracts over 18 million visitors annually, according to a 2008 Compete.com survey.
-The brand is being criticized in the UK because the merchandise that is offered to the UK customers cost double the prices (or even a direct $/£ swap) found in the United States.
-Gap also does not offer XXL or larger sizes in the UK stating the UK market does not require them in contrast to market leader NEXT who offer a variety of larger sizes in the UK.
-In 2018, a Gap ad campaign featuring a young girl wearing a hijab has been stirring up controversy in France.
+In 2018, a Gap ad campaign featuring a young girl wearing a hijab stirred up controversy in France.

 International presence

 Including both company-owned and franchised stores, as of June 2018, there were Gap, Banana Republic, Athleta, Intermix, or Old Navy stores in 43 countries.
 In January 2008, Gap signed a deal with Marinopoulos Group to open Gap and Banana Republic stores in Greece, Romania, Bulgaria, Cyprus, and Croatia.
 In February 2009, Elbit Imaging, Ltd. secured a franchise to open and operate Gap and Banana Republic stores in Israel.
 In August 2010, the company opened its first store in Melbourne, Australia at Chadstone Shopping Centre.
 In September 2011, Komax opened the first Gap store in Chile, due to a franchise.
-In October 2011, the first GAP store opened in Warsaw, Poland, but shut it down and two other locations in Wrocław and Katowice in 2015.
+In October 2011, the first GAP store opened in Warsaw, Poland.
 Gap now has a store in New Delhi, India which opened in May 2015.
 On February 20, 2016, Gap launched stores in Mumbai at Oberoi Mall and Infinity-2.

 In May 2016, Gap Inc. announced it would shutter all Old Navy stores in Japan in response to poor Q1 performance for Old Navy and consistent losses across the organization.

 In 2017, Gap closed all seven of its stores in Israel.
 In 2018, Gap closed all its stores in Australia.